Listed alphabetically by last name

 I have served on the board of the APNA New Mexico chapter since it’s renaissance 4 years ago.
 Currently I chair the Advanced Practice Subcommittee.
-I am a PMHNP-BC, and have been an RN for 22 years, 20 of those years in psychiatry/Behavioral Health.
+I am a PMHNP-BC, and have been an RN for 22 years, 20 of those years in psychiatry/behavioral health.
 I am the owner of The Kolomeir Clinic, an adult outpatient full-service psychiatric clinic in the Northeast Heights of Albuquerque.
 My MSN degrees are in Adult Health and Adult Psychiatric Mental Health.
-My MBA is focused in management and I sat on the New Mexico Organization of Nurse Executive (NMONE) Board as a member-at-large in 2008-09.
-In that capacity I learned how important it is to draw on the experience of nurses throughout New Mexico, not just within the urban hubs.
-I have participated in research, presented at the 2003 SouthWest Nursing Research Conference and am skilled at crafting policy for the psychiatric hospital.
+My MBA is focused in management.
+I believe it is necessary to draw on the experience of nurses throughout New Mexico, not just within the urban hubs.
+I have participated in research, currently sit on the New Mexico mental health task force, and am skilled at crafting policy for the psychiatric hospital.
 I spent 11 years at Presbyterian Kaseman Behavioral Health inpatient hospital, and led the Presbyterian statewide initiative on suicide assessment/management.
 Currently I am a student at NMSU’s DNP program.
-Evidenced-based practice, political presence, creating awareness of what "psych" nurses do, and attracting nurses into our discipline are a big part of my vision for the New Mexico APNA chapter.
+Evidenced-based practice, political presence, and attracting nurses into our discipline are a big part of my vision for the APNA New Mexico chapter.

 Jill is the Assistant Nurse Manager of the Adult Acute Psychiatric Unit at the Veterans Administration Hospital in Albuquerque, New Mexico.
 She has a Bachelor of Arts degree in Psychology from the University of Minnesota and an Associate in Applied Science Degree in Nursing from Santa Fe Community College in Santa Fe, NM.
 Jill is ANCC board certified in Psychiatric Mental Health Nursing.
 She manages care for patients with varying levels of psychological and medical acuity, with a focus on the specific needs of veterans.
 Jill is a member of Phi Theta Kappa Honorary Society and is the treasurer of APNA New Mexico Chapter.